Computation of degree-1 persistent homology on larger point-clouds using the Reduced Vietoris-Rips filtration: Introduction

-In devising an efficient implementation of the reduced Vietoris-Rips filtration we restrict to point clouds in Euclidean space as this enables the use of geometric data structures that speed up location searching, specifically the $kd$-tree.
-The experiments presented in this paper work with data in $\R^2$ and $\R^3$ and the code package is optimised for these settings, however there is no theoretical obstacle to extending our implementation to higher-dimensional Euclidean spaces.
+The main text of this paper develops the definitions and theorem proof for the case of homology degree $q=1$ in Sections~\ref{RVR-definition} and~\ref{RVR-theorem}.
+The general definition of $\rvr^{q}_\bullet(X)$ and proof of the above theorem is provided in the appendix.
+In devising an efficient implementation of the reduced Vietoris-Rips filtration we restrict to point-clouds in Euclidean space as this enables the use of geometric data structures (described in Section~\ref{GDS}) that speed up location searching, specifically the $kd$-tree.
+The algorithm and overall complexity analysis is given in Section~\ref{Algorithm}.
+The experiments presented in Section~\ref{sec:experiments} compute persistent homology in degree-1 for point-clouds in $\R^{10}$ where the use of alpha-shapes would require the construction of $O(n^5)$ 10-dimensional simplices and then their $2$-dimensional faces.
+The reduced Vietoris-Rips approach instead directly constructs $O(n^2)$ $2$-simplices.
+The performance of our implementation is compared with that of $\mathsf{Ripser}$ and discussed in Section~\ref{Discussion:Ripser}.

+Previous work related to reducing the number of simplices used for computing persistent homology includes edge collapses, \cite{glisse2022swap}, \cite{boissonnat2020edge}, featured in the computational topology software suite GUDHI \cite{10.1007/978-3-662-44199-2_28}.
+We compare our software to that of GUDHI's edge collapses in Section \ref{sec:comparing-euclideanph1-with-gudhis-edge-collapse} and~\ref{Discussion:EdgeCollapse}.
+Other work has reduced the number of simplices by computing an approximation of $\ph{1}(X)$ \cite{sheehy2012linear} or building a filtration using a subset of points from the point-cloud \cite{de2004witness}, \cite{graf2026flood}.